7 Causes for Conflict in Marriage and How to Resolve Them

 7. Mismatched dynamics and imbalanced powerplay in personalities

 In a marriage, both spouses are equal counterparts.
-But often times, this notion is relegated to being a utopian concept.
-Couples often have radically mismatched dynamics, where one of the partners could be a domineering spouse and the other submissive partner in such an equation, invariably ends up colluding as a caretaker to their spouse.
-This subsequently leads to a resentful build up and an unfair, unhealthy powerplay, making a marriage fall apart.
+But oftentimes, this notion is relegated to being a utopian concept.
+Couples often have radically mismatched dynamics, where one of the partners could be a domineering spouse and the other submissive partner, in such an equation, invariably ends up colluding as a caretaker to their spouse.
+This subsequently leads to a resentful build-up and an unfair, unhealthy powerplay, making a marriage fall apart.

 In such a lopsided spousal equation, there is an imperative need for marital counseling.
 A marriage counselor can help put things into perspective for both the parties involved.
 A marriage therapist can bring the subservient partner to understand the importance of being assertive and respectful of themselves.

-Additionally, they will shed light on the damage, known or otherwise, the manipulative or an abusive partner brings onto their harried partner.
+Additionally, they will shed light on the damage, known or otherwise, the manipulative or an abusive partner brings to their harried partner.
 On the realization, the counseling can then progress towards the corrective measures to resolve conflict in marriage and resurrect the relationship.

 Other types of marital conflict